rawakash66/Thesis_Akash_2022/README.md

   <img src="https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/reconstructed%20droplet.png" width="500">
 </p>

+A numerical-based approach was also used to reconstruct the droplet.
+The MATLAB file for the same can be found [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/droplet%20reconstruction/script/numerical_reconstruction.m).

 ## References <a name="references"></a>
 I declare that the code scripts used in this repository is from open source community and I do not claim any copyright on the same.
 Following are the citations to the sources.